Ollama — local LLM inference

 3 recipes

-1. Quick CLI test from anywhere
+1. Quick CLI test (curl, anywhere on the LAN/Tailscale)

-ollama run qwen2.5:32b "Explain CTEs in Postgres in 3 bullets"
+"prompt": "Explain CTEs in Postgres in 3 bullets",

 2. Swap a Python script from Anthropic to local Ollama